accelerando-consulting/stacx/README.md

 ## Making a stack

-The core code for stacx consists of the `stacx.ino` file, the definition of the `Leaf` base class in `leaf.h`, and common code shared by a number of leaves can be found in abstract_*.h and trait_*.h.
+The core code for stacx consists of the `stacx.ino` file, the definition of the `Leaf` base class in `leaf.h`, and the WiFi and MQTT support code in `wifi.h` and `mqtt.h` respectively.
+There are some other files that are always used, `accelerando_trace.h`, `config.h` and `leaves.h`.

-Each leaf module is implmemented in its own file (eg `leaf_motion.h`), and defines its own subclass of the Leaf class (possibly via an intermediate abstract class).
+Each leaf module is implmemented in its own file (eg `leaf_motion.h`), and defines its own subclass of the Leaf class.

-To configure a stack, the file `stacx.ino` is the only file one typically needs to change; it defines what leaf modules are compiled into the stack, and which pins they "own".
-See the files in examples subdirectory for some example stacks.
+To configure a stack, the file `leaves.h` is the only file one typically needs to change;
+it defines what leaf modules are compiled into the stack, and which pins they "own".
+See the file `example_leaves.h` for some example stacks.

-If your device needs its own "application logic", you should define a subclass of abstract_app that implements this.
-See the various app_*.h files for examples.

-A `stacx.ino` file for a a smart light switch which operates autonomously, but also with a building controller via MQTT would look like this:
+A `leaves.h` file for a smart door stack which has motion sensors, a light, an electronic lock and a contact sensor, would look like this:

 ```
-#include "leaf_fs_preferences.h"
-#include "leaf_ip_esp.h"
-#include "leaf_pubsub_mqtt_esp.h"
+#include "leaf_motion.h"

-#include "leaf_button.h"
+#include "leaf_lock.h"
 #include "leaf_light.h"
-#include "leaf_motion.h"

-#include "app_lightswitch.h"
+#include "leaf_contact.h"

 Leaf *leaves[] = {
-	new FSPreferencesLeaf("prefs"),
+  new MotionLeaf("entry", LEAF_PIN(D8)),
-	new IpEspLeaf("esp","prefs"),
+  new MotionLeaf("porch", LEAF_PIN(D7)),
+  new LockLeaf("entry", LEAF_PIN(D6), false, true),
-	new PubsubEspAsyncMQTTLeaf("espmqtt","prefs"),
+  new LightLeaf("entry", LEAF_PIN(D5)),

-	new LightLeaf("light",  "app", LEAF_PIN( 5 /* D1 OUT */)),
-	new ButtonLeaf("button", LEAF_PIN( 4 /* D2  IN */), HIGH),
-	new MotionLeaf("motion", LEAF_PIN( 0 /* D3  IN */)),

-	new LightswitchAppLeaf("app", "light,button,motion"),
+  new ContactLeaf("entry", LEAF_PIN(D2)),
   NULL
 };
 ```

 ## Compiling a stack

-If you prefer a GUI, open `stacx.ino` in the Arduino IDE and edit it to customise your leaves.
+If you prefer a GUI, open `stacx.ino` in the Arduino IDE and, then click the tab for `leaves.h` to customise your leaves.
 Select your deployment target from the Tools menu, then compile and upload as normal.

 Arduino-CLI is also supported, via a Makefile.
 You should run 'make installdeps' first to ensure that all the needed components are